 Recently when a towering old black walnut tree on the property needed to come down, the owners of the property, Corrine Gates and Tom Neumann offered the wood to local woodworker Moe Lalonde.
 It is that wood which has become the Clinton Historical Society’s 2018 Christmas ornament.
 The design was done by a local artist based upon a photograph in the CHS collection.

 Welcome to the official website of the Clinton Historical Society.
 The Village of Clinton is located in Oneida County in the heart of the historic Mohawk Valley.
 Here you will find some of what the Clinton Historical Society has to offer.
-You will see pictures from our archives, get information about the us, see the list of books and maps available for sale, and get a brief history.
+You will see pictures from our archives, see the list of books and maps available for sale, and get a brief history.
 If you are in the area, please be sure to visit us.
 For more information, please contact us.